60 Magical and Unique Names for Cats

 Samantha: Lead role and leading good witch on Bewitched.

 Tabitha: Mischievous daughter and baby witch of Samantha and Darren on Bewitched.

 I am interested in magical cat names because...

 Mystical Names for Cats

-Astral - The substance of a second body, that accompanies the human throughout his life.
-The astral may leave the body at times and travel through the universe, in astral projections.
-The astral survives the body at death.
+Astral: The substance of a second body that accompanies a human throughout life.
+The astral body may leave the physical body at times and travel through the universe, in astral projections.
+The astral body survives the body at death.
 Name your cat Astral if you are seeking a constant companion.

 Aura: Similar to a halo, an aura is a luminous field of radiation that surrounds all living things.
-Colors emitted from auras are said to be indicative of the mental, spiritual and physical well being of the individual.
+Colors emitted from auras are said to be indicative of an individual's mental, spiritual, and physical wellbeing.

-Halo: A ring of light surround the head of a holy individual or deity.
-Halo’s have been used in the iconography of most world religions.
+Halo: A ring of light surrounding the head of a holy individual or deity.
+Halos have been used in the iconography of most world religions.

-Myth - Tradition or legend especially regarding supernatural beings.
+Myth: Tradition, story, or legend, especially regarding supernatural beings.